Skip to main content

 An incentive can be offered to encourage participation in a program, but its value must be limited to a level that does not make an employee feel they have no real choice but to participate and disclose their data.

 For a wellness program to be considered voluntary under both GINA and the ADA, it must be structured so that you can choose not to participate without facing any adverse consequences.
-This means you cannot be denied health insurance coverage or be subjected to any disciplinary action for declining to complete a or undergo a biometric screening.
+This means you cannot be denied health insurance coverage or be subjected to any disciplinary action for declining to complete a health risk assessment or undergo a biometric screening.

 The regulations around incentives are particularly detailed.
 While employers can offer a financial reward, such as a discount on insurance premiums, it is generally capped at 30% of the total cost of self only coverage.
 Crucially, under GINA, an employer is forbidden from offering any incentive in exchange for your genetic information.